iSOLveIT/mkdocs-gen/docs/controller/python-mates-controller.md

 | debugStream<br/>(optional) | io.TextIOWrapper | text file object to write debugging code to, supply of none will result in no debugging.
 Ex. `sys.stdout`, `open('log.txt', 'r+')` |
 | debugFileLength<br/>(optional) | int | determines the extent of debug history kept with respect to lines in a file, given a circular log.
 O indicates full history kept with no circular logging.
 Users must be careful here to manage storage space effectively |

+!!! note

+    If a debug file is specified, it should be opened using either 'w+' or 'r+' before running the begin() function of this library.

+??? example

     === "Simple"

         ``` py
         def resetModule():
             # perform reset of 100ms pulse to the RST pin
             # set reset pulse
             # wait for 100ms
             # unset reset pulse
             pass

         # Creates a new instance named 'mates' which utilizes:
         #  - COM4 as the serial port
         #  - resetModule as the reset function
         MatesController mates = MatesController("COM4", resetFunction=resetModule)
         ```

     === "Specify Debug Output"

         ``` py
         def resetModule():
             # perform reset of 100ms pulse to the RST pin
             # set reset pulse
             # wait for 100ms
             # unset reset pulse
             pass

         # Creates a new instance named 'mates' which utilizes:
         #  - COM7 as the serial port
         #  - resetModule as the reset function
         #  - output_file as debug file stream
         #  - debugFileLength of zero indicating no circular logging
         MatesController mates = MatesController("COM7", resetFunction=resetModule, debugStream=output_file, debugFileLength=0)
         ```

-!!! note

-    If a debug file is specified, it should be opened using either 'w+' or 'r+' before running the begin() function of this library.

 ## Methods